 [20:37] I try to keep that separately, but sometimes I wonder, am I being a little too artificial?
 These aren’t real walls in my life.
 It’s an ongoing debate in my head as to how to talk about some things and where to talk about things.

 Zoe: [20:56] Exactly, especially college‑age students.
-They’re living these things so much and it’s social space for them.
-For them to understand that these can also be professional scholarly spaces is incredibly important because down the road, it might hurt them if they’ve not thought about this, but at the same time, you don’t want them to…I don’t know.
+They’re living these things so much and it’s such a social space for them.
+For them to understand that these can also be professional scholarly spaces is incredibly important because down the road, it might hurt them if they’ve not thought about this, but then at the same time, you don’t want them to…I don’t know.

 Derek: [21:26] What I hear often is a risk‑averse approach, which says, “Don’t put anything online.
 Don’t put yourself out there.
 Keep it private.
 Keep it locked down because you don’t want to say something that’s going to get you in trouble later.”

 [21:42] There is another way of looking at it that says that if you’re not online and you’re a professional and you’re not engaged in scholarly or academic or professional communities, what does that say about you?
 Why aren’t you there?
-I don’t think the right answer is to always shut down and lock down but to be really intentional about what you put out there and how you represent yourself.
+I don’t think the right answer is to always shut down and lock down, but to be really intentional about what you put out there and how you represent yourself.

 Zoe: [22:06] One thing I would have loved to do with the class that we didn’t do was to have blog posts online.
-This is coming from your work with the cryptography class that you do, because I really think helping students understand that writing is a process and researching is a process is helpful when it’s online.
+This is coming from your work, with the cryptography class that you do, because I really think helping students understand that writing is a process and researching is a process is helpful when it’s online.

 [22:22] You can go back and look at that and make changes to it and work in a more public space because as scholars, we sit on stuff for so long.
 Getting an article out, it takes years.
 It’s such a weird way for knowledge to flow in this day and age.
 Showing the students there is that model, there is that very scholarly traditional model…not traditional.